statamic/docs/content/collections/docs/ubuntu.md

 sudo systemctl status nginx
 ```

 Next, let's set up the minimum recommended config file to serve your site.
-Create a new file with `vi` (or your command line editor of choice) at `/etc/nginx/sites-available/example.com`, making sure to replace `example.com` everywhere with your desired domain.
+Create a new file with `vim` (or your command line editor of choice) at `/etc/nginx/sites-available/example.com`, making sure to replace `example.com` everywhere with your desired domain.

 ```php